Our favourite places to stay on this sleepy Cebu island.

 Electronic payments and ATMs don’t always work during storms, and I learned that the hard way.
 I usually rely on GCash for everything, but when the signal went down, it was useless.
 Thankfully, I had cash on hand, which saved me from extra stress and let me buy the important stuff when I needed it most.
 Sometimes, old-school really does win.

 Basic medicines and bandages turned out to be real lifesavers.
-My husband got a small cut from a flying sheet of metal while walking barefoot on the road, and thankfully I had a few first aid essentials with me.
+I got a cut from a piece of metal on the road while walking barefoot, since wearing rain boots was impossible.
+The mud was so thick that it stuck and made it hard to move without slipping, so going barefoot was the only choice.
+Thankfully, I had a few first aid essentials with me.
 Even simple things like alcohol, plasters, and pain relievers made a huge difference when help wasn’t immediately available.

 Also read: What Makes Sierra Madre So Special?: Luzon’s Backbone and Shield From Typhoons